 Though they rarely roost inside homes, blackbirds will absolutely take up residence on lawns, parks, golf courses, and the like.
-Blackbirds are omnivorous and eat a variety of seeds, grains, and insects.
+Blackbirds are comprised of many many species of birds like grackles, orioles, and cowbirds.
+They are omnivorous that mostly eat a variety of seeds, grains, and insects.
 They commonly forage for ripening corn, sunflowers, citrus fruits, rice, beetles, and earworms.
 As such, farmlands and lawns with gardens make especially favorable nesting sites.

-While their presence can be beneficial since they eat a number of damage-causing insects, blackbird populations are mostly harmful to agricultural crops.
+While their presence can sometimes be beneficial since they eat several damage-causing insects, blackbird populations are mostly harmful to crops.
 As they often feed in large flocks, blackbirds are capable of devastating entire fields of corn, rice, and other crop plants.
 Additionally, they leave behind collections of droppings, which may contain harmful bacteria.

 Various species of blackbirds become aggressive when they feel their nests are in danger.
 Red-winged blackbirds, for example, will attack horses and even people they feel threaten their territory.
 As such, individuals should not attempt to approach populations of blackbirds.
 Instead, contact our Critter Control of Kansas City technicians who have the tools and training to remove the birds in the safest way possible.